 - Workplace Violence and Harassment

-New and young workers also need to be provided with job or task-specific training.
-This training must cover safe operating procedures, known hazards, and how to use personal protective equipment.
+New and young employees also need to be provided with job or task-specific training.
+This training must cover safe operating procedures, known hazards, and how to use personal protective equipment (PPE).
 Depending on the task, training may be informal and on-the-job.
 Some industries and job tasks may require formal training.
-For example, workers in the construction industry will require Chief Prevention Officer-Approved Working at Heights Construction training.

 Provide Adequate Supervision

-Employers have a legal obligation to provide workers with information, instruction, and supervision.
-Assign a competent supervisor to monitor every new worker to meet this obligation.
-Supervisors need to monitor young workers to make sure they are working in compliance with the OHSA and using personal protective equipment appropriately.
+Employers have a legal obligation to provide employees with information, instruction, and supervision.
+Assign a competent supervisor to monitor new employees to meet this obligation.
+Supervisors need to monitor new employeess to make sure they are working in compliance with the OHSA and using PPE appropriately.
 If they notice unsafe behaviour, they should address it right away.
-In the case of a new or young worker, it’s likely a lack of knowledge that’s causing their unsafe behaviour, not a disregard for policies.
+In the case of new employees, it’s usually a lack of knowledge behind their unsafe behaviour, not a disregard for policies.

-Since new and young workers will have less experience, they may need more supervision than more experienced workers.
-Confirm that your supervisors have enough capacity to train and monitor new workers if you are hiring several at once.
+Since new and young workers will have less experience, they may need more supervision than more experienced employees.
+Confirm that your supervisors have enough capacity to train and monitor new employees if you are hiring several at once.

 Encourage Feedback and Participation

-Young workers often hesitate to ask questions which can leave them facing unnecessary risks.
+Young employees may hesitate to ask questions leaving them facing unnecessary risks.
 Support your new employee’s participation in their own safety by encouraging feedback.
 Demonstrate your openness by making sure supervisors respond respectfully to all questions, as basic as they may seem to a seasoned supervisor.
-Ask members of your Joint Health and Safety Committee (JHSC) to regularly check in with new workers during their inspections.
-New workers may recognize hazards that more experienced workers have become accustomed to.
-Finally, share with new and young workers the importance of reporting hazards and injuries to their supervisor.
+Ask members of your Joint Health and Safety Committee (JHSC) to regularly check in with new employees during their inspections.
+People new to your organization may recognize hazards that more experienced people have become accustomed to.
+Finally, share with new and young employees the importance of reporting hazards and injuries to their supervisor.